dotnet/arcade/Documentation/ArcadeSdk.md

 - NetPrevious - The previously released version of .NET (e.g. this would be net7 if NetCurrent is net8)
 - NetMinimum - Lowest supported version of .NET the time of the release of NetCurrent.
 E.g. if NetCurrent is net8, then NetMinimum is net6
 - NetFrameworkMinimum - Lowest supported version of .NET Framework the time of the release of NetCurrent.
 E.g. if NetCurrent is net8, then NetFrameworkMinimum is net462

+### `IsTestUtilityProject` (bool)

+Set to `true` to indicate that the project is a test utility project.
+Such are projects that offer utilities to run tests.
+Example: `Microsoft.DotNet.XUnitExtensions.csproj` in Arcade.
+This makes are mark them as non-shipping and excluded from source build.

 ### `SkipTests` (bool)